 All securities included in the same prospectus may be covered under a single notice filing.

 An issuer who has filed a Form U2 in connection with a previous notice filing need not file another.

 Term of Notice Filing

-Notice filings are effective for one year from the date filed with the Division, except for unit investment trusts which are effective for an indefinite period of time from the date filed with the Division.
+Notice filings are effective for one year from the date filed with the Division if SEC effective, except for unit investment trusts which are effective upon receipt and for an indefinite period of time from the date filed with the Division.

 To facilitate the coordination of expiration dates with other states, the issuer may request a specific term of effectiveness which does not exceed one year.

 A notice filing, for which the term is about to expire, may be renewed by submitting to the Division another notice and $600 fee.

 A notice filing may be amended by submitting an NF amendment to the Division, forwarding the corrected information to the Division, and requesting that the file be amended accordingly.
 No fee is required for an amendment.

 The Division authorizes and recognizes the Securities Registration Depository, Inc. as a designee to receive notice filings under this rule on behalf of the Division, including but not limited to notices, fees, and all documents that are part of a federal registration statement filed with the SEC under the Securities Act of 1933.